 - 1/4 cup holiday sprinkles divided

-- Using a hand mixer, combine cream cheese and mint extract in medium mixing bowl.
+- Using a hand mixer on low, combine cream cheese and mint extract in medium mixing bowl.

 - Add 1 cup powdered sugar and 2 tablespoons sprinkles.
-Mix again.
+Mix on low.

 - In a separate small bowl, combine sugar and 2 tablespoons sprinkles.